COVID-19 Oral Antivirals have transitioned to the Commercial Marketplace

 Pharmacists are empowered to enroll patients into the patient assistance programs at the time of dispensing to ensure eligible patients can avail of free or low-cost medications.
 They may also continue prescribing either EUA-labeled Paxlovid or commercially distributed Paxlovid under the existing conditions for pharmacist prescribing (refer to the FDA: Frequently Asked Questions on the Emergency Use Authorization for Paxlovid for details).

 Facilities possessing surplus USG-distributed Paxlovid with an extended expiration date of December 2023 or later are encouraged to return it to Pfizer before December 31, 2023, to facilitate a credit to the U.S. government.
 These credits will be allocated to the Patient Assistance Program, not the returning facility.
 Facilities with excess unexpired USG inventory of molnupiravir are encouraged to continue dispensing it to patients until depleted or expired.

 For both treatments, the USG-distributed supply can continue to be utilized for any eligible patient as long as the individual EUAs remain active, and the product has not expired.
 Any USG-purchased supply dispensed by sites must remain available to patients free of charge.

 Find Providers with COVID-19 Therapeutics

-The COVID-19 Therapeutic Locator map provided by HHS displays locations that have received shipments of U.S. Government-procured COVID-19 therapeutics under the U.S Food and Drug Administration (FDA) Emergency Use Authorization (EUA) authority.
-The locations displayed in the locator have reported stock on hand within the last 2 weeks.
+The COVID-19 Therapeutic Locator map, provided by HHS, shows locations that received shipments of U.S. Government-procured COVID-19 therapeutics under the U.S. Food and Drug Administration (FDA) Emergency Use Authorization (EUA) authority.
+The displayed locations have reported stock on hand within the last two weeks.